 Tuesday, July 30, 2013 - 02:04

-July 30 - Israeli and Palestinian negotiators will seek a peace agreement within nine months after holding a ''positive'' first round of talks, U.S. Secretary of State John Kerry announces.
-Katharine Jackson reports.
+July 30 - Israeli and Palestinian negotiators will seek to reach a peace agreement within nine months and negotiators will meet again within two weeks after holding a ''positive'' first round of talks, U.S. Secretary of State John Kerry announces.
+Rough Cut (no reporter narration).

 ▲ Hide Transcript

 ROUGH CUT.
 NO REPORTER NARRATION.

 STORY: Israel and the Palestinians will seek to reach a peace agreement within nine months and negotiators will meet again within two weeks after holding a "positive" first round of talks, U.S. Secretary of State John Kerry said on Tuesday.